nwnoll/taxalogue/README.md

 ***
 ## Prerequisites
-You need to have **ruby** installed. *taxalogue* is tested for ruby **2.6.3+, 2.7 and 3.0**.
-Although older and newer versions of ruby might also work.
+You need to have **ruby** installed. *taxalogue* is tested for ruby **3.2.0** but versions from 2.6.3 on should also work. **If you use Ubuntu 22+ you need to have at least ruby version 3.1.0**.
 For detailed instructions go to https://www.ruby-lang.org/en/documentation/installation/

 **sqlite3** is also needed, on MacOS it should be already preinstalled.
 If you use a Linux distribution like Ubuntu you could install it with `sudo apt-get install sqlite3`.
 For more information consider going to https://www.sqlite.org/